Blyth Spartans A.F.C.: Tom Wade era

 On 12 March 2013 it was announced that a further caretaker manager, Tom Wade, would be in post until the end of the season.
 After some improved results, in early April Wade was given a contract extension for the 2013–14 season.
 That summer Wade brought in promising youngsters including Rob Nolan and Dean Holmes from North Shields.
 In early August Arran Wearmouth signed from Bishop Auckland for a fee of £1500.
-In the 2014–15 season the Spartans won the Northumberland Senior Cup and played against Championship side Birmingham City in the third round of the FA Cup.
+In the 2014–15 season the Spartans won the Northumberland Senior Cup.
+In 2014, the Spartans once again went all the way from the first qualifying round into the third round proper.
+In the first qualifying round, Blyth drew 0–0 at Darlington 1883 and won 3–0 at home with a goal from Robbie Dale and a brace from Dan Maguire.
+Blyth were then drawn to Skelmersdale United away.
+Despite a poor league record, Blyth went on rampage to win 4–1.
+The Green Army had to once again travel to watch the Spartans as they were drawn away at Mickleover Sports.
+After 90 minutes of play during which it seemed there was going to be a replay at Croft Park, Jarrett Rivers scored an injury time goal to send the Spartans into the fourth qualifying round.
+The draw away at Leek Town meant another long trip for the Blyth supporters.
+Blyth won 4–3 after a cracking game which included an injury time penalty miss by Leek's Kinsey.